wechicken456/file-storage-server/my_notes.md

 Essentially, it allows us to define a fixed type signature for ANY possible configuration of a structure by creating functions that set the values for our structure.

 # Presigned URLs
 Creates URLs with an expiration time to access resources.
+Still serve content from the S3 bucket

+Good for *truly* prviate content.
+A CDN like AWS CloudFront offers better and performance security than serving files directly from S3 buckets.

 Does NOT require user to be logged in - it's just an URL that expires.